OPEN-ADAS is a system to search and disseminate key data from the Atomic Data and Analysis Structure (ADAS).

 ADAS is a computer program managed by the University of Strathclyde and made up of a consortium of over twenty members.

 The OPEN-ADAS system enables non-members, with an interest in fusion and astrophysics, to download and use ADAS data.More about OPEN-ADAS

-Dielectronic and radiative recombination from the K-like to Kr-like iso-electronic sequences of tungsten are now available.
+Dielectronic and radiative recombination from the papers III and IV are available.
 Read more

 The data contained within ADAS is strictly organised and precisely formatted.
 There are over fifty distinct types of data file.
 The scope of OPEN-ADAS is targetted on and limited to the release and organisation of general user relevant data from the ADAS databases and the provision of code, subroutines and procedures to enable such users of OPEN-ADAS to read the released data.
 These data classes are given below.

 nl-resolved charge exchange cross-sections over a range of n-shells for a donor neutral atom and ionised impurity receiver